cartridge-gg/docs/src/pages/controller/sessions.md

+---
+description: Learn about Cartridge Controller's session-based authorization and policy-based transaction approvals system.
+---

 # Sessions and Policies

-Cartridge Controller supports session-based authentication and policy-based transaction approvals.
+Cartridge Controller supports session-based authorization and policy-based transaction approvals.
 When a policy is preapproved, games can perform interactions seamlessly without requesting approval from the player each time.

 ## Session Options